PoomSmart/EmojiFonts/README.md

 `inject_neutral_couple_silhouette.py` (CLI alias `emojifonts-inject-silhouette`) patches the `morx` table in the compiled iOS font to add silhouette support for neutral-person (`U+1F9D1`) holding-hands couples — support that Apple never shipped.
 It inserts a ContextualMorph subtable and updates the two NoncontextualMorph silhouette subtables; themed fonts need no per-combination images.
 See [MORX.md](MORX.md) for a full technical explanation.

+`emjc.py` decodes Apple's proprietary **EMJC** (`emj1`) image format — the compressed bitmap encoding used for emoji strikes in newer `sbix` tables — back to raw BGRA pixel data.

+`emjc_encoder.py` (CLI entry point) is the companion encoder: given raw BGRA data and image dimensions it produces a valid EMJC file, with an optional color-quantization pass to reduce output size. `convert_to_emjc.sh` wraps the encoder for parallel batch conversion of PNG emoji assets.
+See [EMJC.md](EMJC.md) for a full technical explanation of the format.

 # PNG Optimization

 `pngquant` and `oxipng` are used to optimize the images with little to none changes to the quality.
 The Apple emoji font sizes are reduced by 50% using this method.
 The simpler the emoji images, the more size reduction is achieved.